 The USPS requires that the addresses of recipients of bulk mail be vetted through a system called CASS.
 This verification, which is offered by most address correction services, ensures that all sent mail will arrive at the intended destination.
 CASS also includes barcodes that can facilitate automated sorting at the post office.

 While the regulations regarding mailer tabs are in effect for all marketing communications, it’s especially important if you’re using bulk mail.
 Tabs are tiny pieces of adhesive that keep non-enveloped mailings closed.
-Catalogs, flyers and booklets all make extensive use of tabs.
-Failure to strictly adhere to the tab requirements — the main ones being to keep tabs within an inch of the corner and that all mailers must have at least two tabs — means not only missing out on the bulk discount, but not reaching any customers at all.
+Catalogs, flyers, and booklets all make extensive use of tabs.
+Failure to strictly adhere to the tab requirements — the main ones being to keep tabs within an inch of the corner and that all mailers must have at least two tabs — means not only missing out on the bulk discount but not reaching any customers at all.

 Don’t let any of these elements surprise you as you prepare for a bulk mailing.
 Know the rules and work with them to send out the best message at the lowest cost.
 Consider which types of mail will give you the best bang for your buck and which ones will simply drive the cost too high.
-Most importantly, make sure that mailer is good; with so many eyes on the item you’re about to send, you can’t afford to let your brand’s perception slip.
+Most importantly, make sure that the mailer is good; with so many eyes on the item you’re about to send, you can’t afford to let your brand’s perception slip.